jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 ![locust-2](https://user-images.githubusercontent.com/18049790/66459196-2607e380-eaa7-11e9-8ec4-e7401441697b.png)

-You have successfully performed a CPU Resource Attack against the infrastrucure nodes.
+You have successfully performed a CPU Resource Attack against the infrastructure nodes.

 What you are observing is the following:
 * Gremlin is causing the Kubernetes Worker Nodes to go to 100% CPU utilization